Scholarships

 • Yes however scholarship consideration is limited to students who need a pre-requisite course or for students who have one or more last classes needed to graduate from the Manchester campus.

 • If you have a balance on your account from a prior semester, please contact the Manchester campus financial aid office for assistance.
+They may have funds to assist you.